icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

   - `icrc72:broadcaster:relayer:add`: Array[Array[Text, Blob]] - optional - relayer being added as a relay and the target relay canister
   - `icrc72:broadcaster:relayer:remove`: Array[Array[Text,Blob]] - optional - relayer being removed as a relay and the target relay canisters to remove

-3. Once the Broadcaster receives an event, it needs to pull the needed data from the Orchestrator canister that it needs to fulfill its job.
+3. Once the Broadcaster receives an event, it needs to pull the needed data from the Orchestrator that it needs to fulfill its job.
 This includes pulling publication info and subscription info.

  4. The Subscriber will now start receiving events unless an error has occurred